 J.J.
 Abrams and the Star Wars cast knows this.
 There is just no substitute for real sets and real actors.
-When we see The Force Awakens in a few weeks, it will be a much richer experience that feels more believable and present than anything Lucas ever conjured up in the prequels, where everything was digitally rendered.
+The Force Awakens used lots of practical effects to ground the film, giving it a denser, much richer and relatable experience that feels more believable and present than anything Lucas ever conjured up in the prequels, where everything was digitally rendered.
 Tarantino and Scorsese know this, which is why they’re passionate about championing films as films rather than mp4s.
-There is a certain quality – a warmth, urgency, ineffable beauty and authenticity – in real life constructs that will forever be missing if we’re merely pixel pushing.
+There is a certain quality (a warmth, urgency, ineffable beauty and authenticity) in real life constructs that will forever be missing if we’re merely pixel pushing.
 Anyone working with creativity ought to know this.

 So maybe we deserve the bad rep we get in advertising: That it’s a sham.
 There is no authenticity in design and advertising.
 Not when there is so much creative sorcery we are all capable and guilty of as an industry.
 Our plea to clients (if you are one and reading this), is to work with your agency to create perfection, and then improve it if necessary.
 Your first instincts shouldn’t be to ask them to cheat authenticity.
 Authenticity always wins.

 So for awhile now, I’ve been craving the headwinds in the forest, acknowledging fellow runners on the trail, and pining for the smell of nature (oh the smell of nature!).
 But until the haze clears and nature smells less like polluted air and burning wood, visual trickery and self-deception (and LifeFitness) are all I’ve got.